[Coronavirus] Half of refugees at German camp test Covid-19 positive

 Some 250 people have the disease, a massive increase from around seven just a week ago, with more cases of infections expected.

-District authorities at Ostalbkrei, where Ellwangen is located, announced they will eventually retest everyone "in order to determine which persons have become additionally infected."
+District authorities at Ostalbkreis, where Ellwangen is located, announced they will eventually retest everyone "in order to determine which persons have become additionally infected."

 The entire camp has been placed in lockdown since the start of April, with police guarding the entrance to make sure no one leaves or enters.